emkao/flexcomm/README.md

 **Options Customization**
 - "Folder": Can make a folder to transition between screens
 - "Images": Can add images to options from Camera or Photo Library
-- "sIcons": Some pre set options come with iconagraphy
+- "Icons": Some pre set options come with iconagraphy